 Treatment and prognosis

-Treatment is conservative unless joint destruction and/or contractures, which may require surgical arthrodesis, arthroplasty, or tendon repair.
+Treatment is conservative unless the disease advances to joint destruction and/or contractures, which may require surgical arthrodesis, arthroplasty, or tendon repair.

 Imaging differential considerations include:

-- rheumatoid arthritis: different joint distribution, proximal joints in RA
+- rheumatoid arthritis: different joint distribution, proximal joints in rheumatoid arthritis

-- for more wider differential refer to: differential diagnosis of erosive arthritis
+- for a wider differential list, refer to differential diagnosis of erosive arthritis